Flow Agentic Accounting

 The bottom line on AI accounting software for multi-entity businesses

 The 78% of finance leaders who say waiting on data from other systems is their number one close bottleneck are facing an infrastructure problem that AI-enhanced tools don't solve.
-No amount of AI layered on top of a system that can't consolidate multiple entities natively will fix the root cause.
+Native multi-entity consolidation, automated intercompany eliminations, and continuous reconciliation are the capabilities that actually move close time — not AI layered on top of a system that was never built for multiple entities.

 Frequently asked questions